-Pursuant to Section 1003.4295, beginning with the 2011-12 school year, each high school must offer either the International Baccalaureate or Advanced International Certificate of Education Programs, or a combination of dual enrollment and Advanced Placement courses that include one course each in English, mathematics, science and social studies.
-School districts may meet this requirement through virtual instruction if the virtual course significantly integrates postsecondary level content for which a student may earn college credit and for which a standardized end-of-course assessment is administered.
+Pursuant to Section 1003.4295, F.S., beginning with the 2011-12 school year, each high school must offer either the International Baccalaureate or Advanced International Certificate of Education Programs, or a combination of dual enrollment and Advanced Placement courses that include one course each in English, Mathematics, Science and Social Studies.
+School districts may meet this requirement through virtual instruction if the virtual course significantly integrates postsecondary level content for which a student may earn college credit and for which a standardized EOC assessment is administered.